jketreno/autocode/README.md

 00000000000000000000000000000000000000000001111111111111111111111111111110000000
 ```

-That's not right.
+Not quite right, but fun that it took a completely different approahc.
 Third commit.

 ## Debugging